OUR BOARD & STAFF

 Hometown: San Diego, CA

-Why FFAid: The Relief Association helps in so many ways already, but what drew me to it was the endless possibilities to provide aid to our fire department brothers and sisters.
-The Relief staff is motivated and selfless and is an overall great organization I’m so proud and humbled to be a part of.
+Why FFAid: The Relief Association and FirefighterAid help in so many ways already, but what drew me to it was the endless possibilities to provide aid to our fire department brothers and sisters.
+The staff is motivated and selfless and is an overall great organization.
+I’m so proud and humbled to be a part of.

 A person who inspires you the most: My wife Lisa.
 She inspires me with her work ethic as a second-grade teacher, but even more so by the way she is so kind and caring to everyone she interacts with.

 How do you give back: I currently give back to the SDFD Cadet Program as a battalion advisor.
-I’ve worked with the Relief Association for the past few years at the 9/11 Stair Climb.
+I’ve worked with FirefighterAid for the past few years at the 9/11 Stair Climb.
 I’m excited to be a part of future events and volunteer opportunities.

 Tell us something about yourself: I enjoy surfing, boxing, welding, and doing projects around the house.